 And of course coming from the local area there’s no excuses for a reliable builder being caught in the traffic or bad weather meaning they can’t get to you!

-How to find a reliable builder – Pricing and Quotations
+How do I find a reliable builder? – Pricing and Quotations

 - Don’t just ask for one quote.
 In fact, we would recommend getting at least three quotes before choosing a builder.

 - Be clear on what you are asking for and also don’t be afraid to give them your budget (a good builder will often advise you to have a contingency budget within the overall amount you want to spend for larger projects).

 - Make sure you are asking for the same level of detail on the quote from each builder.
 Does it include removal of waste?
 Does it include labour, materials, and VAT?
 Who will be responsible for sourcing which items?